PGScatalog/pgsc_calc/docs/explanation/plink2.rst

   handling the data handling, variant matching, derivation of the PCA space, and projection of target samples into the PCA space using robust methods (implemented in fraposa_pgsc_).

-- Scores can be adjusted using genetic ancestry data using multiple methods (see norm_).
+- Scores can be adjusted using genetic ancestry data using multiple methods (see :ref:`norm`).

 .. _fraposa_pgsc: https://github.com/PGScatalog/fraposa_pgsc

 Summary
 -------

-- For a seasoned human genetics bioinformatician the workflow mostly offers convenient integration with the PGS Catalog and simplifies large scale analysis on HPCs.
+- For a seasoned bioinformatician the workflow offers convenient integration with the PGS Catalog and simplifies large scale PGS calculation on HPCs.

-- Genetic ancestry similarity calculations and automatic ancestry normalisation may also be helpful
+- Genetic ancestry similarity calculations and adjustment of PGS using established methods using reproducible code and datasets.

-- For a data scientist or somebody less familiar with the intricacies of PGS calculation, ``pgsc_calc`` will be more useful
+- For a data scientist or somebody less familiar with the intricacies of PGS calculation, ``pgsc_calc`` automates many of the complex steps and analysis choices needed to calculate PGS using multiple software tools.